|2022-2023 ICS3U-E Engineering Tasks|

 |*||Heat Shrink Tubing|

-Project 2.4 Standalone ATmega328P. for 2021/2022.
+Project 2.3a Breadboard ATmega328P.
 With a term's worth of introductory awareness of the Arduino's capabilities, it is time to strip the MCU from the convenience of well-appointed development boards (UNO, Nano, etc.).
-By placing the ATmega328P DIP28 IC into an empty breadboard and bringing it to life, you come to appreciate the minimal set of supporting components required to support embedded systems of your own design.
+By placing the ATmega328P DIP28 IC into an empty breadboard and bringing it to life, you come to appreciate the minimal set of supporting components required to support embedded systems of your own future designs.
 Familiarity with minimally-design systems helps to reduce costs and maintenance.
 Furthermore, this project is the ideal segue to designing your own custom PCBs for your ISPs.

 Our class-time last week and this week are invested in exploiting your PoV experience in the development of a breadboard-based, real-time clock system.
 Not only does this pursuit introduce you to an important (wired) communication protocol (Inter-Integrated Communication or I2C) and a number of other essential techniques and skills, but the process provides a useful model for your own first personal ISP undertaking over the next two months.